Mount Warren Park

 Mount Warren Park's median age exceeds the national pattern

-Mount Warren Park has a median age of 41, which is higher than Greater Brisbane's figure of 36 and Australia's figure of 38 years.
+Mount Warren Park has a median age of 41, which is higher than Greater Brisbane's figure of 36 and Australia's average of 38 years.
 Compared to the Greater Brisbane average, Mount Warren Park has an over-representation of the 75-84 age cohort (8.0% locally) and an under-representation of the 25-34 age group (11.1%).
-Between 2021 and present, the 75 to 84 age group increased from 6.5% to 8.0% of the population, while the 25 to 34 cohort decreased from 12.1% to 11.1%.
-By 2041, demographic modeling suggests Mount Warren Park's age profile will significantly change.
+Between 2021 and present, the 75 to 84 age group has increased from 6.5% to 8.0% of the population, while the 25 to 34 cohort has decreased from 12.1% to 11.1%.
+By 2041, demographic modeling suggests significant changes in Mount Warren Park's age profile.
 The 75 to 84 age cohort is projected to expand by 192 people (40%) from 478 to 671.
-Notably, the combined 65+ age groups are expected to account for 100% of total population growth.
-Meanwhile, the 45 to 54 and 55 to 64 cohorts are projected to experience population declines.
+Notably, the combined 65+ age groups will account for all of the total population growth, reflecting the area's aging demographic trend.
+Meanwhile, the 45 to 54 and 55 to 64 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age